garenthoms/fx/_chapters/005-Trading Strategy/002-the-system.md

 slug: the-system
 abstract: Start making money from trading.
 ---
-The first part to the system is to determine the long term fundamental trend on any currency.

-We want to know when it started and when it ended

-(And remember that the long term movement of a currency usually caused by government policy and can be easily seen if you know what you are looking for.)

-You might ask the question.

-How do we find that out?

-Secret 1: You can only find it on the monthly chart.
-This is were we'll use technical analysis.

-   indicator (moving average).

-Its a 2MA open on a monthly chart.

-Let me show you some example from some major currency..

-I want you to notice the yellow line in each picture.

-USDJPY
-From 2014 till 2022

-usdjpy fundamental change direction 6 times in 8 years

-GBPUSD
-From 2014 till 2022

-Gbpusd fundamental change direction 7 times in 8 years

-The beauty of knowing this is to trade it on a lower time frame.

-Time frame we going to look on is 4hour chart

-Secret 2: You will need some basic maths that we all learn in school

-And it goes like this.

-    2MA monthly X 4 weeks in a month = to 8MA

-So the 2MA on a monthly chart is now 8MA on a Weekly chart

-8MA X 5days in a week = to 40MA

-So the 2MA on a monthly chart is now 40MA on a daily chart

-40MA X 6-4hr candles in a day = to 240MA

-So the 2MA on the monthly chart is now 240MA on a 4hr chart..

-So now im going to show you weekly, Daily and the 4 Hour chart

-We going to use USDJPY

-It add a 18 months run..

-Weekly chart
-Daily chart
-4 Hour chart

-Now the trading rule is very simple, BUY above the 240MA line and SELL below the 240MA

-This way we keep track of the institutional banks and gov't and let the other 99% of retail Traders watch the news and lose all their funds..

-I have paid 15kusd to learn what im telling you.. i could have charge for it but im here to help..

-And there is alot more to the system.. this is just the first part.
+Part 1: Identifying the Long-Term Fundamental Trend

+The first step in the system is to determine the long-term fundamental trend for any currency.
+This trend is crucial because it helps us understand when major movements began and ended.

+Key Point:
+The long-term movement of a currency is often driven by government policies.
+Once you know what to look for, these trends become easy to spot.

+How to Identify the Long-Term Trend:
+Secret 1: You can only find the long-term trend on the monthly chart, and we’ll use technical analysis to spot it.

+Technical Indicator:
+We use a 2-period Moving Average (2MA) set to open on the monthly chart.
+This gives us a clear visual of the trend.

+---

+Example of Long-Term Trends in Major Currencies
+Let’s look at two major currency pairs and how their fundamental trends changed over time:

+USD/JPY (2014-2022):
+The fundamental trend changed direction 6 times over 8 years.

+GBP/USD (2014-2022):
+The fundamental trend changed direction 7 times over 8 years.

+Observation:
+In the examples, notice the yellow line on the charts, which represents the 2MA.
+This line helps us track the long-term trend.

+Part 2: Trading on Lower Time Frames
+Once we’ve identified the long-term trend, the next step is to trade on a lower time frame, specifically the 4-hour chart.

+Mathematical Breakdown:
+To convert the 2MA on the monthly chart to lower time frames, we use basic math:

+Monthly to Weekly:

+2MA (monthly) × 4 weeks = 8MA on the weekly chart.
+Weekly to Daily:

+8MA (weekly) × 5 days = 40MA on the daily chart.
+Daily to 4-Hour:

+40MA (daily) × 6 (4-hour candles per day) = 240MA on the 4-hour chart.
+Example: USD/JPY
+Let’s apply this to the USD/JPY:

+From 2014 to 2022, the USD/JPY experienced an 18-month run.
+Now, we’ll look at the weekly, daily, and 4-hour charts for further insights.

+Part 3: The Trading Rule
+The trading rule is simple and effective:

+BUY above the 240MA line.
+SELL below the 240MA line.
+This approach allows us to align with institutional investors, banks, and government actions while ignoring the noise that affects 99% of retail traders.

+Why This Strategy Works
+By following this system, we’re not trading based on news or speculation.
+Instead, we’re aligning with the movements of institutional banks and governments, which truly drive the forex market.
+Let retail traders chase news while we follow the smart money.

+A Personal Note
+I’ve personally invested over $15,000 to learn what I’m sharing with you today.
+While others might charge for this knowledge, I’m here to help you succeed.

+And remember, this is just the first part of the system—there’s a lot more to come!